fordprefect480/carneliancraft/content/gallery.md

 ---
+omit_header_text: true
+featured_image: images/notebook.jpg
 title: Gallery
-featured_image: "images/notebook.jpg"
-omit_header_text: true
+intro: Test?
+weight: 2
+type: page
 description: See what I've been up to.
-type: page
 menu: main
-weight: 2

 ---

 Take a look at some of my previous work.